globewalldesk/revuu/README.md

 them an easy way to browse and run them from within the app.
 * Create an "installation" or "first run" script, allowing the user to select default language and default text editor.
-* Write a proper help/FAQ file.
-Maybe show it to the user on first run.

 ## MVC refactoring notes